trevorsaudi/Mshikaki/README.md

 - [License](#license)

 ## Features
-- **Bypass AMSI**: Mshikaki is capable of bypassing the Antimalware Scan Interface, allowing for stealthy shellcode execution.
 - **QueueUserAPC() Injection**: This technique is used to inject shellcode into a running process, providing a method to execute arbitrary code.
 - **XOR Encryption Support**: Enhance the stealthiness of your shellcode by encrypting it with XOR, making detection even more challenging.